6 Native American–Owned Hotels for Your Next Trip

 1. Top of the World Hotel

-Located in the northernmost city in the United States, Utqiaġvik (formerly known as Barrow), the Top of the World Hotel overlooks the tundra and Alaskan wilderness.
+Located in the northernmost town in the United States, Utqiaġvik (formerly known as Barrow), the Top of the World Hotel overlooks the tundra and Alaskan wilderness.
 The Arctic Slope Regional Corporation, an organization representing roughly 13,000 Iñupiat Alaska Native shareholders, owns this remote property.
-Each of the hotel’s 70 rooms offers panoramic views of the Arctic Ocean, with decor inspired by its surroundings, including Alaska Native art and photographs of the local wilderness.
+Each of the hotel’s 70 rooms offers panoramic views of the Arctic Ocean; their decor is inspired by the hotel’s surroundings, with Alaska Native art and photographs of the local wilderness.
 It’s the perfect base from which to explore the nearby Birnirk National Historic Landmark (one of Alaska’s oldest continuously occupied villages, also located in Utqiaġvik), tour the surrounding borough of North Slope, or even see polar bears.

 Cultural experiences: For an authentic Arctic experience, book the hotel’s North Slope Tour, during which a local guide will take you to the Iñupiat Heritage Center and the ancient remains of Iñupiat sod huts.
 If you’re feeling brave, sign up for the Polar Bear Plunge to take a dip in the frigid Chukchi Sea.

-The Choctaw Casino in Durant, Oklahoma at dusk, with neon lights
+The multi-story Choctaw Casino in Durant, Oklahoma, at dusk, with neon lights

-Of the seven Choctaw Casino & Resorts across Oklahoma, Durant is the chain’s flagship.
+Of the four Choctaw Casino & Resorts across Oklahoma, Durant is the chain’s flagship.

 Courtesy of Choctaw Casino